Shooting Star Luck and Shooting Star Superstitions

 By Charles L Harmon.

-Nowadays you don’t hear any bad luck associated with a shooting star, but in ancient times and a few centuries ago that was the case.
+Nowadays you don’t hear any bad luck associated with a shooting star.
+However, in ancient times and even a few centuries ago that was the case.
+When meteors streak across the sky they do look like stars shooting through the sky.

 A Shooting Star